Qualified Opportunity Zones

 - Tax return elections.

-Learn more about Opportunity Zones on the Barnes Dennig blog post, “Opportunity Zones: The Sleeper Hit of Tax Reform.”
+Learn more about Opportunity Zones on the Barnes Dennig blog, “Ohio Opportunity Zone income tax credit legislation introduced” and “Opportunity Zones: The Sleeper Hit of Tax Reform.”